-The AGM of the Corporation was held Monday September 26, 2016 at Canada's National Ballet School, noon to 1:00 pm.
+The last AGM of the Corporation was held Monday September 26, 2016 at Canada's National Ballet School.

 The 2015-16 Annual General Meeting of the association took place at Canada’s National Ballet School in Toronto.
 The Association said farewell to Board members—Jack Langenhuizen—and welcomed new member—Jesse Dell, and returning member, Yasmina Ramzy.

 Helming your board is Samara Thompson (Chair) who is an independent choreographer and dance educator, specializing in the integration of computer technology with dance.
 She has presented her choreography across Canada, was the recipient of a Paula Citron Dance Award for choreography, has spoken at the CORPS de Ballet International Conference, and written for the Dance Current.
 Samara graduated with her MA and Honours BFA in Dance from York University.
 She trained in Canada and the United States with many notable artists and performed in works by Dana Reitz, Carol Anderson, Chuck Davis, and Trish Armstrong.
 Samara is also a co-host on the Toronto radio show Evi-Dance, where she interviews local and international guests, such as Ohad Naharin, Bill T. Jones, Crystal Pite, and Christopher House.
 She currently teaches dance at York University.